MattiWheels/Twitteresque-Django-App/README.md

+###### ABOUT

-Python 3.8.2
+Python 3.8.2<br>
 Django 3.1.4

 The beginnings of a simple twitter-like platform.
-Following [this tutorial](https://youtu.be/f1R_bykXHGE), but will be experimenting with other features and the various ways to implement them.
+I am following [this tutorial](https://youtu.be/f1R_bykXHGE), but will also be experimenting with other features and various ways to implement them.

 ###### SECRET_KEY